aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 implementing providers for AWS CloudFormation [custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).
-It offers a high-level API which makes it easier to implement robust and powerful custom resources and includes the folowing capabilities:
+It offers a high-level API which makes it easier to implement robust and powerful custom resources and includes the following capabilities:

 * Handles responses to AWS CloudFormation and protects against blocked deployments